MMV-Lab/mmv_h4tracks/README.md

 	check if cell from eval has a match > .4 IoU.
 If no, check if cell has second highest match >= .2 IoU.
 If no, then fp

 false negatives:
 	check if cell from gt has a match > .4.
-If no, then fn check if matched cell maxIoU is higher than match.
+If no, then fn. check if matched cell maxIoU is higher than match.
 If yes, then fn. check if matched cell top 2 maxIoU are equal.
 If yes, then half fn (this will apply for both cells)